-More information about this year’s Orientation will be posted in the coming months.
-In the meantime, please contact PILI Executive Director Michael Bergmann by email or by phone at 312-832-5129 for additional information.
+More information about this year’s Orientation will be coming soon.
+In the meantime, please contact PILI Program Associate Brent Page by email or by phone at 312-832-5128 for additional information.

-9:30 a.m. – Welcome & Overview of PILI and the Illinois Legal Aid Landscape
+10:00 a.m.
+Welcome & Overview of PILI and Illinois Legal Aid Landscape

 Michael G. Bergmann, Executive Director, Public Interest Law Initiative

-During this presentation, you will learn more about PILI, our Internship and Fellowship Programs and what to expect this summer.
-You will also hear about the many public interest law organizations we work with in Illinois, the work they do and the clients they serve.
+Learn more about PILI, our Internship and Fellowship Programs, and what to expect this summer.
+You will also hear about the many public interest law organizations we work with in Illinois, the work they do and the communities they serve.

-12:15 p.m. – Intern & Fellow Luncheon Sesssion with PILI Alumni
+1:00 p.m.
+Intern & Fellow Lunch with PILI Alumni

 A Conversation with PILI Alumni

-Following the presentation, you will hear from Kate Pomper Costello, the Chair of the Alumni Network Leadership Council, and have the opportunity to get to know one another and members of the Alumni Network.
+Following the presentation, you will hear from a member of the Alumni Network Leadership Council, and have the opportunity to get to know one another and members of the Alumni Network.

 Rae Kyritsi, Programs Director, Center for Conflict Resolution